Pollution liability cover and contractors

 Over the last 50 years, the world has become increasingly aware of the role each of us plays in maintaining a healthy planet.
 National and international laws are holding individuals and corporations responsible for preserving the environment.

 As a land or business owner, it can be difficult to establish who is responsible for safe disposal of waste, the management of pollutant risks, and ultimately who pays in the event of a pollution claim.
-This article explores the risks, responsibilities, and insurance involved when it comes to environmental pollution.
+This article explores the risks of contaminated land , responsibilities, and insurance involved when it comes to environmental pollution.

 On a fundamental level, liability for pollution rests with the individual or business who produces it.
 This is the polluter pays principle, which was established in UK legislation within the Environmental Protection Act 1990, shifting the financial burden of pollution clean-up costs from the taxpayer to the polluter.